 A motorhome, often called a recreational vehicle (RV) in the States and a camping-car in Europe, is traditionally a coach-built vehicle that offers a caravan-type living area built onto a base vehicle chassis.

 There are a number of advantages of choosing a coach-built motorhome over a panel van conversion.
 For a start, the square body shape allows for better use of the interior space, while the construction of the side and floor panels allows for better insulation.
-BUT a campervan offers more flexibility in terms of where and how you travel because of it’s smaller size and being easier to park; it could also be used as a day or commuting vehicle and therefore save on the cost of also owing a car.
+BUT a campervan offers more flexibility in terms of where and how you travel because of it’s smaller size and being easier to park.
+It could also be used as a day or commuting vehicle and therefore save on the cost of also owing a car.

-Choosing a Campervan
+Buying a Campervan

 A campervan is a panel van that has been converted to include living space.
 Some will have a pop-top like the one pictured below and others will be high-top models with a fixed roof.
-What’ the best campervan to buy?
+What’s the best campervan to buy?
 There are many different types of campervans on the market so start with a clear idea of what you want and need.

 Depending on the specification you choose, you will have all the equipment you would also find on a motorhome, but waaay less space.
 If you’re using the van for summer holidays or touring and want to live outdoors (and who doesn’t?) then this might be a good solution but do consider configuration and space carefully.

 Campervans can seem expensive when compared to motorhomes; this is because it’s less time consuming to purpose-build the habitation area of a motorhome onto a chassis than it is to convert a panel van.
 Expensive campervan brands such as VW do charge a premium, when in reality the functionality and specification are much the same as other, lesser known makes.

 Low Profile Motorhomes